amalex5/aQuery/README.md

 TODO
 ----
-- add better pretty printer
+- add better pretty printer that takes operator priority into account
 - add error handling
 - make it not evaluate blank lines
 -- maybe add a nil value
 - use state monad to add a concept of "it"
 - sub nothing into eval and calculate as much as you can
-- list of things to sub in in eval
+- list of things to sub in in eval (this and the former should be straightforward and related)
-- distribute multiplication
+- try to simplify towards some sort of normal form
 - the parser ignores whitespace, but the code to do so is really ugly. (i.e., there's a "spaces" parser tossed in EVERYWHERE.) make this all more beautiful.